Reputational Bargaining and Inefficient Technology Adoption

-\begin{proof} Suppose first that (\ref{costdifference}) is violated and $c<\theta_2-\theta_1$.
-If the seller adopts with probability strictly less than one, then the buyer's incentive constraint implies that her equilibrium offer converges to $p_{\theta_2}$.
-Therefore, type $\theta$'s payoff in the bargaining stage converges to $p_{\theta_2}-\theta$.
+\begin{proof} Fix $\eta>0$ and a small enough $\nu>0$.
+Suppose first that (\ref{costdifference}) is violated and $c<\theta_2-\theta_1$.
+If for any small enough $\varepsilon>0$, the seller will adopt the technology with probability less than $1-\eta$, then the buyer's incentive constraint implies that her equilibrium offer is $\eta$-close to the Dirac measure on $p_{\theta_2}$.
+Therefore, type $\theta$'s payoff in the war-of-attrition game is $\eta$-close to $p_{\theta_2}-\theta$.
 The assumption that $c<\theta_2-\theta_1$ then implies that the seller strictly prefers to adopt.
-This contradicts our earlier conclusion that $\pi(\theta_1)<1$.
+This contradicts our earlier hypothesis that $\pi(\theta_1)<1$.